-The Company's risk management committee reviews the capital structure on a semi-annual basis.
+The Company manages its capital to ensure that it will be able to continue as a going concern while maximising the return to stakeholders through its optimisation of the debt and equity balance.
+The Group's risk management committee reviews the capital structure on a semi-annual basis.
 As part of this review, the committee considers the cost of capital and the risks associated with each class of capital.